-I went into a city yesterday, albeit as small one, to do a minuti of Christmas shopping.
+I went into a city yesterday, albeit a small one, to do a minuti of Christmas shopping.

-Do we need a vase in the shape of a semi-squashed paper cup, or a plastic donkey post it note holder; or some room spray that smells of 'coin du feu' (the corner near the fireplace) certainly not ours; it probably smells of an overlooked dog pee or two and dead spiders — if they have an odour.
+Do we need a vase in the shape of a semi-squashed paper cup, or a plastic donkey post it note-holder; or room spray that smells of 'coin du feu' (the corner near the fireplace) certainly not ours; it probably smells of an overlooked dog pee or two and dead spiders - if they have an odour.

-The point being, I think we have in the West have reached 'thing saturation'.
-We don't need anymore things for the sake of them, books yes, trees yes, nice cake, yes, but things that you look at on Christmas day and wish you hadn't: 'ha ha how drole, angel and devil salt and pepper shakers — real china too'.
+The point being, I think we have in the West have reached thing saturation.
+We don't need anymore items for the sake of them, books, yes, plants, yes, nice cake, yes, but not things you reveal on Christmas day and wish you hadn't: 'ha ha how drole.
+Angel and devil salt and pepper shakers - real china too'.
 As for electronic gadgets . . .

 Anyway, lucky dip, yes.

 My mother had a wonderful and eccentric friend, Margaret, I think - this is going back a few hundred years now.
 She had a great outlook on life and found a partner with the same outlook at the great age of eighty; they married and continued along life's highway until pegging out at about ninety I seem to remember.